California Festivals

 Guided Osprey, Great Blue Heron and Great Egret viewing hike in Mare Island Preserve | Lecture: Threats to Successful Osprey Nesting on Mare Island Strait | Driving Tour of Mare Island Osprey Nests | Guided Hike in Mare Island Shoreline Heritage Preserve.

-Held the last full weekend in June at Mare Island Preserve, Vallejo, Bay ospreys are celebrated with guided walks and driving tours, boat trips, science and educational presentations, fish-food -fish tacos for lunch and an evening wine and snacks gathering around the campfire at the Preserve visitor center.
+Held near the last full weekend in June at Mare Island Preserve, Vallejo, Bay ospreys are celebrated with guided walks and driving tours, boat trips, science and educational presentations.

 Location: The Mare Island Preserve visitor center, Building A-167, 167 O'Hara Ct. at Azuar Dr. at the southernmost end of Mare Island.